marianpadron/ShortestPathDijkstra/README.md

 ## Finding The Shortest Distance
 This program was developed as an assignment for a **DATA STRUCTURES** and **ALGORITHMS** class.
-It is a Dijkstra's shortest-path application that takes in a list of cities, a list of distances between cities, and then starts an interactive application.
-The program will ask the user for two cities, and then return the shortest distance between those two cities.
-It will continue until they type exit.
+It is a **C** application that finds the shortest path between cities by implementing an adjacency matrix representation of a graph, and utilizing Dijkstra's shortest-path algorithm.

 <p align="center">
 <img title="Map" src="map1.png" width="60%">
 </p>

+The application takes in a list of cities, a list of distances between cities, and then starts an interactive application.
+The program will ask the user for two cities, and then return the shortest distance between those two cities.
+It will continue until they type exit.

 ### Guidelines
 The client will provide a list of cities/vertices and a list of distances between cities as a command line argument.